 Red push pistache is usually sold as a single-trunk tree.
 Mature specimens have a symmetrical, round form, but to achieve this look, these trees need strategic pruning along the way.
 While the tree is young, you should be removing unwanted branches and water sprouts.

 If you aren’t confident about how to create the shape you want, I strongly urge you to hire a professional.
-Hiring an arborist (not a so-called “landscaper”) to get your tree off to the right start is an excellent investment that will result in a beautiful tree that will grace your yard for decades to come.
+Hiring an arborist (not a so-called “landscaper”) to get your tree off to the right start is an excellent investment that will result in a beautiful tree that will bring you joy for decades to come.

 Why Is the Fall Color Different Every Year?